Recovery Centers of America Launches Groundbreaking Education Program for Addiction Treatment Professionals

 - Identifying Substance use Disorder in the Workplace

 “We are thrilled to do our part to combat addiction not just at our RCA treatment centers but by providing accredited courses at no cost to professionals working in the addiction and behavioral health field.
-RCA wants to be part of the solution to our national addiction crisis and fulfill our mission of saving one million lives,” said RCA Director of Family Services Trish Caldwell, MFT, LPC, CCDP-D, CAADC, CCTP, Director of Family Services, another RCA Academy instructor.
+RCA wants to be part of the solution to our national addiction crisis and fulfill our mission of saving one million lives,” according to our Clinical Services at RCA.

 RCA’s nationally certified interventionist Rob Strauber CIP, CAI-II, CFRS, CRS, one of less than 200 professionals as credentialed in the nation, also teaches an RCA Academy course for credit for intervention professionals on the most effective methods for performing an intervention for an individual with a substance use disorder.
 Rob has performed over 800 interventions in his career.